-- Only Sane Man: Despite being the movie's villain, Baxter Cain is this, mainly because all the heroes (and some of the supporting characters) are complete morons.
+- Despite being the movie's villain, Baxter Cain is this, mainly because all the heroes (and some of the supporting characters) are complete morons.

 - Plot-Mandated Friendship Failure: True to form, Coop and Remer have a huge falling out over Coop's refusal to let baseketball be commercialized, as well as their rivalry over Jenna.
-Which gets worse when they're being blackmailed and then they blame each other.
-During the halftime show, they pretend to shake hands, but Remer wouldn't let go of Coop's hands, and begin to fight until Squeak stops them.
+Which gets worse when they're being blackmailed and blame each other.
+During the halftime show, while pretending to shake hands, Remer wouldn't let go of Coop's hand, escalating into a fight until Squeak stops them.

 - "The Reason You Suck" Speech: After infighting between Coop and Remer threatens their shot at winning the championship game, Squeak delivers one to them at halftime while dressed as a pineapple.